cnshenj/koa-webpack-http2/README.md

 Note: webpack development and HMR middleware are only required in development environment.

 ## HTTP/2
-`koa-webpack-http2` only support HTTP/2, using Node.js native `http2` module. `http2` module has been available as an experimental feature since Node.js 8.4.0, and a stable feature in Node.js 10.
+`koa-webpack-http2` supports HTTP/2 using Node.js native `http2` module. `http2` module has been available as an experimental feature since Node.js 8.4.0, and a stable feature in Node.js 10.

 ## webpack
 Built-in `webpack` development and HMR support is provided by `koa-webpack` module.